choushen/NUnitBrowserStackPoC/README.md

 # XUnitBrowserStackPoC

-This project demonstrates how to set up and run SpecFlow tests with NUnit using BrowserStack for testing an iOS and Android applications.
+This project demonstrates how to set up and run SpecFlow tests with NUnit using BrowserStack for testing an iOS.
 The project includes a sample `.feature` file, step definitions, and necessary configuration to run tests on BrowserStack.

 ## Prerequisites